 Dental Anthropology and Bioarchaeology Information on the study of teeth and what excavated remains can tell us about how people lived in the past.

 Vermont: Mount Independence State Historic Site Historic information, much of which has been gleaned from archaeological work.
 Though this site is not overtly archaeology, it can help demonstrate how the work of archaeologists has filled in gaps in our historical knowledge.

 Reed’s Farmstead, West Virginia: Guides students through phases of their archaeological dig and findings.
 A site for elementary students constructed to interest them.
 In fact, the quality of the simulations can help teach students of all ages.

-Iroquoian Longhouse: Explore the site Extensive information about the longhouse, including archaeological investigations, from the Royal Ontario Museum.
+Homes of the Past: The Archaeology of an Iroquoian Longhouse Extensive information about the longhouse, including archaeological investigations, from the Royal Ontario Museum.
 This is an excellent site to demonstrate how the archaeological dig leads to meaningful knowledge

 Boston: Big Dig and Little Dig, from CommonPlace Sample archaeological findings from Boston’s “Big Dig” The artifacts can help students draw conclusions from the artifacts.